Citrix Managed Desktops

 Now that we have seen the various deployment options, let’s look at the other main concepts.

-1) Windows 10 Pro is the standard single user desktop operating system, it can be used to give access to an entire Windows 10 desktop to a user.
+1) Windows 10 and Windows 7 ESU are the standard single session desktop operating systems.
+They are used to give access to an entire Windows desktop to a user.
 The compute resources may or may not be fully consumed by the single user.

 2) The Windows 10 multi-session is new OS made available in Azure that allows more than one user to log in to a Windows 10 machine.
 This OS helps with reducing the number of machines that must be brought up in Azure to serve the same set of users.
 This OS also helps with fully utilizing the compute resources of the machines that are deployed.
 This type of machine does not require RDS CALs for allowing multiuser access.

-3) The Windows Server 2016/ 2012 R2 is a server operating system that allows multiple users to connect to a single machine.
-One of these OS can be used to serve applications to users or provide access to desktop sessions (which can be skinned to look like desktop operating system sessions).
-This OS is a cheaper option to deliver desktops than option 1.
+3) The Windows Server 2008 R2 / 2012 R2 / 2016 / 2019 are server operating systems that allow multiple users to connect to a single machine.
+One of these OSs can be used to serve applications to users or provide access to desktop sessions (which can be skinned to look like desktop operating system sessions).
+These OSs are a cheaper option to deliver desktops than option 1.
 Note: Each user connecting to this machine requires an RDS CAL or RDS SAL.

 These prebuilt images have just the operating system and the Virtual Delivery Agent (Citrix software used to manage the system) installed on them.
 They would not have everything the organization needs to provide a usable desktop to the users.